PseudoBob-Delightus/fanfic/stories/exploding-story/chapter-xxx_chapter-xxx-2.md

 I am about to knock on Rarity's door when it opens.

-"Oh, Rainbow Dash, just the pony I was coming to find.
+"Oh, Rainbow Dash, just the pony I wanted to see.
 Would you like to come in?"

 "Sure, I had something I needed to talk about."

-"I also had something I wanted to talk about."
+"I as well."

 Rarity leads them over to her couch, where they sit down.